-The development of MRLs has been a joint industry and government activity for nearly two decades.
+The development of MRLs has been a joint industry and government activity.
 The participants have been experts in both manufacturing and acquisition from numerous DoD prime contractor and key suppliers, academia, and government.
 The MRL Assessments using the MRL criteria have been used on numerous programs with excellent results in identifying and managing manufacturing risk.